raysfire/dolphin-shuffler/README.md

 - **Window Switching Issues:**
   Windows is very particular about allowing programs to be made active, so this is a common issue and unrelated to the code.
 I'll look into alternatives, but I've done as good of a job as possible to keep this from happening.
 - **Window Resizing Issues:**
   Sometimes a window might be resized when set to active.
-Usually this only happens once, and by simply resizing it, every subsequent switch back should retain the size.
-I'll look into this further.
+Usually this only happens once when the program first shuffles, and by simply resizing it then, every subsequent switch back should retain the size.
+I'll look into this further if I have time.
 - **Other Issues:**
   Check the console output for error messages and refer to the repository's [Issues](https://github.com/raysfire/dolphin-shuffler/issues) section for support.